 “Motion” is a term that we use to describe all of the sales activities that occur in getting people together, having conversations, and exchanging information within a given sales stage.
-Whether it takes one call or five calls, one meeting or five meetings, one document or twenty documents, it doesn’t matter.
+Whether it takes one call or three, one meeting or five, one document or twenty, it doesn’t matter.
 All of that is motion inside a system, but is the motion helping move the sale forward?

 “Movement” is a term we use to denote completion of one stage and progression to the next.
 In a stage-gate process, this means that all the items in one stage have been completed, so the gate opens to the next stage.
 Movement along a sales process indicates that you are approaching either a close or the elimination of a prospect.

 If there is a lot of sales activity, but very little progression in your sales force, your company is likely at risk of going extinct in this new era of selling.
-Remember, the key difference between motion and movement is progression.
+Schedule a free consultation to see how Hunt Big Sales can help your company better harness the key differences between motion and movement to increase sales progression.